Camilleus/GoIT-PyDS/README.md

 # GoIT-PyDS-2
- GoIT Python Developer DataScience Homework 2
+ GoIT Python Developer DataScience Homeworks in one repo